EIG-Research/EIG-Fiscal-Impact-High-Skill-Federal/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;<b>Scenario 5:</b> married H-1B worker, nonworking spouse, without children

-The probability that an H-1B worker is married, and the number of children conditional on being married, is estimated using an identified sample of probable H-1B workers from the ACS.
+The probability that an H-1B worker is married, and the number of children conditional on being married, is estimated using an identified sample of probable H-1B workers from the ACS (see code/h1b demography.do).

 The probability that a spouse is working is estimated using USCIS annual reports of I-765 Work Authorization applications.
 We take the midpoint of total authorizations in 2022, and authorizations issued between 2019-2022 (assuming that an EAD is held for 3 years) to approximate the number of EADs issued.
 The ratio between this estimate and the estimated number of H-1Bs in the U.S. as of 2019, is taken to be the share of H-1Bs with an EAD authorized spouse.
 This is multiplied by the share of H-4 visa holders with an H-1B spouse that are employed, provided by Brandon et al. (2019).
 This is multiplied by the probability that an H-1B is married to obtain the final spousal working probability.